David-Lang/poc-secrets-bruno-collection/Secrets-Automation-SaaS/Secrets Manager Use Cases/ALM App Setup and Demo/README.md

 ## Workflow

 Open the collection in Bruno
-** This collection needs to have **Bruno developer settings enabled** to allow for dynamic variable setting and session token collection to work automatically.
+This collection needs to have **Bruno developer settings enabled** to allow for dynamic variable setting and session token collection to work automatically.

-To Bruno collection Environment variables need to be updated with the following information that can be collected from the SaaS Platform:
+Update the below Bruno collection Environment variables with the following information that can be collected from the SaaS Tenant:
 - IspServiceClientId <- Service Account ID (Login Name including @Suffix)
 - IspServiceClientSecret <- Service Account Credential (Password)
 - IspTenantId <- Identity ID (Collected From About on the Identity Administration page)